 Meanwhile, micro-donations have enabled partners to respond quickly to the growing humanitarian crisis in Ukraine.
-In just a few weeks, more than 600,000 people made a digital micro-donation to charities making a difference on the ground right now, including the Disasters Emergency Committee, Choose Love and UK for UNHCR.
+Latest numbers from Pennies show that, since early March, more than 800,000 people have made a digital micro-donation to charities making a difference on the ground right now, including the Disasters Emergency Committee, Choose Love and UK for UNHCR.

 Together, we are achieving so much, and recognition of the combined efforts of the ecosystem around Pennies, is the icing on the cake.

 Find out more

 Pennies works hand in hand with retailers, charities and payments technology providers to unlock the potential for thousands of customers to donate every day.
 Together we increase the amount businesses can give by tapping into the industry-wide move to digital payments.